BCF22/LabGroup/README.md

 + Seamlessly convert age to dog years
 + To make sure the user inputs a valid answer

+## Why we chose our License and Code-of-Conduct

+We wanted to make sure our software was as open-source as possible.
+Allowing people to make meaning full contributions within reason.
+This will allow for the code to grow through as it is added and tweaked by other public developers.

 ### Installation

 Clone the github repo and launch the program using any software capable of running .ipynb files.